kyokin78/rl-flappybird/README.md

 To start a new training from scratch, it only need remove the `qvalues.json` file under `data/` folder.

+---

-## Steps to train a bird which never dies
+## Steps to Train a Bird Which Never Dies

 1. Set **Max score = 10K**, **Episode = 15K**, enable **resume** mode